top of page

 Types of Therapeutic Programs

-I specialize in therapeutic placements and have extensive experience with mental health diagnoses, adolescent behaviors, substance abuse, emotional disabilities, and learning differences.
-I am able to help families during a time of crisis and offer support and direction to recommend the best program solution for their child.
-It is critical to find the right program for your child.
-My placement recomendations are determined by a very thorough process that includes working with the family, records review, and speaking with professionals that are involved with your child.
+I provide the expertise to find the right programs, schools, and support solutions for your child.
+Placement recommendations are determined by a thorough process that includes working with the family, records review, and speaking with professionals that are involved.
 Listed below are program descriptors for the continuum of care that is available.

 Niche Residential Programs

-Designed to serve fewer than 30 students in nurturing, often family-like settings.
-Small residential programs offer a holistic therapeutic milieu which is based upon the relationships formed and the social dynamics created in small, intimate environments.
-These programs offer appropriate levels of structure and supervision for the emotional, social and academic development of their students.
-These programs often incorporate life skills training, academic instruction, outdoor adventure, recreation, and family involvement into an experiential living environment.
-Small residential programs often maintain an area of specialty for the students they serve.
+Designed to serve fewer number of students with similar clinical profiles.
+Small residential programs offer a more holistic therapeutic milieu which is based upon the relationships formed and the social dynamics created in small environments.
+These programs may incorporate life skills training, academic instruction, outdoor adventure, recreation, and family involvement into an experiential living environment.
+Most are Joint Commission (JCAHO) accredited and insurance may cover programs or aspects of programs.

-These schools generally provide an integrated educational milieu with an appropriate level of structure and supervision for physical, emotional, behavioral, familial, social, intellectual and academic development.
-These schools grant high school diplomas or award credits that lead to admission to a diploma granting secondary school.
-Each school will vary in their approach to the emotional and behavioral needs of the child and we urge parents to review this approach with the professional that has been working with their child to ensure appropriate placement.
-Placement at these boarding schools can range from 12 months to 2 years depending on the program’s therapeutic components.
+Schools generally provide an integrated educational milieu with an appropriate level of structure and supervision for physical, emotional, behavioral, familial, social, intellectual and academic development.
+Unlike an RTC, academics become a bigger area of focus.
+These schools grant high school diplomas or award transferrable credits.
+Each school will vary in their approach to the emotional and academic needs of the child.

 Transitional Living Programs